adamisafk/deviousMUD/README.md

 you can now type 'leave' and you'll be prompted to save your highscore to the database.

 Note: if this becomes too tedious, type 'quit' at any time to leave the game, you'll then be prompted to save your highscore.

+## HELP/Instructions

+Outside of combat type 'help' to view the instructions screen